fejlek/Nine-Circles-Statistics/First Circle - Linear Regression/First_circle_linear_regression_2.md

 ## Accounting for autocorrelation

 <br/> All of the aforementioned approaches, including
-heteroskedasticity-consistent standard errors and paired bootstrap, assume that the error terms are independent.
+heteroskedasticity-consistent standard errors and pairs bootstrap, assume that the error terms are independent.
 However, our data set consists of longitudinal data for 179 countries, and hence, these observations might be significantly correlated.
 We can check our